Paley-Wiener Theorem for Probabilistic Frames

-Since then, this theorem have been generalized to many topics including entire functions of exponential type \cite{young2001introduction}, frames in Hilbert spaces \cite{christensen1995paley, christensen1995frame, cazassa1997perturbation} and their extensions, such as Banach frames \cite{christensen1997perturbations}, g--frames\cite{sun2007stability}, and operator represented frames \cite{christensen2017operator}.
-As the extension of orthonormal basis, frames were firstly introduced by Duffin and Schaeffer in the context of nonharmonic analysis \cite{duffin1952class} and have been applied in many areas, for instance, the Kadison-Singer problem \cite{casazza2013kadison}, time-frequency analysis\cite{grochenig2001foundations}, and wavelet analysis\cite{daubechies1992ten}.
+Since then, the Paley-Wiener perturbation theorem has been generalized to many related topics, including entire functions of exponential type \cite{young2001introduction} and frames in Hilbert spaces \cite{christensen1995paley, christensen1995frame, cazassa1997perturbation} and their extensions, such as Banach frames \cite{christensen1997perturbations}, g-frames \cite{sun2007stability}, and operator represented frames \cite{christensen2017operator}.
+As a generalization of orthonormal bases, frames were first introduced by Duffin and Schaeffer in the context of nonharmonic Fourier analysis \cite{duffin1952class} and have been applied in many areas, such as the Kadison-Singer problem \cite{casazza2013kadison}, time-frequency analysis\cite{grochenig2001foundations}, and wavelet analysis\cite{daubechies1992ten}.

 Recall that a sequence $\{{\bf f}_i\}_{i=1}^\infty$ in a separable Hilbert space $\mathcal{H}$ is called a \textit{frame} for $\mathcal{H}$ if there exist $0<A \leq B < \infty$ (frame bounds) such that for any ${\bf f} \in \mathcal{H}$,